nickw444/vector3-repetier/README.md

     * Experiencing drop out and pausing during printing
     * Annoying to re-flash as have to use an old version of Arduino
     * Managed to calibrate X/Y/Z axis
+        * In retrospect this calibration was unnecessary, the underlying issue was loose belts
 * Attempted re-flash of [Repetier-FW](https://www.repetier.com/documentation/repetier-firmware/)
     * Compiled using Arduino V1.8.12 against [Sanguino](https://github.com/Lauszus/Sanguino), makes dev loop easier for tweaking
+    * Due to legacy bootloader, have to manually change boards.txt to support firmware flash at 57600 baud.
     * Slightly better in terms of reliability.
     * Still experiencing drop outs and pausing during printing
     * Flaky connection, does not connect with my Macbook Pro